scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/20 LNK.md

 └── make_lnk.ps1
 ```

-The `iso` folder will be used for construction of the ISO file in Step 2.
+The `iso` folder will be used for construction of the ISO file in [Step 2](/0x10%20Design/12%20Droppers/30%20ISO/).

-## PoC Stager
+## A Basic Stager

-The whole purpose of our dropper is to execute a stager on the victim's system.
-Therefore, we'll need a stager.
-In [the Stager section](/0x10%20Design/13%20Stagers/00%20Intro/) we'll cover stager design, but for now a simple PoC will suffice.
-Since we're targeting Windows, we'll use PowerShell for our stager code.
-Create a file called `stager.ps1` inside the `stager` subdirectory.
-Paste the following line into the `stager.ps1` file:
+We're designing a dropper to launch a stager.
+Thus, we'll need to build a stager before the dropper can be tested.
+There's no need to build a fully-functional stager though; a simple PoC will suffice.
+Since we're targeting Windows, we'll write our PoC stager in PowerShell:

 ```sh
 "Infected!" | Out-File -FilePath $HOME\Desktop\INFECTED.TXT
 ```

-When executed, this stager will write the string `Infected!` into a file called `INFECTED.TXT` on the victim's desktop.
-Easy enough!
+When run, the script will write `Infected!` to a file called `INFECTED.TXT` on the victim's desktop.
+The TXT file proves the dropper's success.
+Save the script in the `stager` directory as `stager.ps1`.

+With that out of the way, let's build a dropper.

-## LNK Dropper
+## LNK Construction

-Continuing with the theme of simplicity, we'll craft our LNK file with only a rudimentary disguise.
-The purpose of this file is to launch the stager script, while appearing to be a legitimate document.
-For this disguise, we will simply tell the LNK file to use the icon from the `WordPad.exe` binary.
+To entice victims, our dropper will be disguised as an invoice (per the "fraudulent charge" phishing scheme).
+To achieve this disguise, the LNK file will use the WordPad icon, so that it looks like a text document.
+In addition, it will use the `.doc.lnk` double-extension.
+By default, Windows hides the extensions of known filetypes; with the double-extension trick, coupled with the WordPad icon, it will appear as if the LNK is actually a Microsoft Word document.

-Why WordPad, instead of Microsoft Word?
-Simple: WordPad is bundled with Windows, whereas Word is sold separately.
-LNK files borrow icons from other files.
-For an LNK to use a custom icon, that icon must exist on the victim's system.
-If we use the icon from MS Word, but the victim doesn't have Word on their PC, then the LNK file icon will be broken.
-Using WordPad, however, this problem is averted, as every Windows system includes WordPad by default.
+You may be wondering: "If we're disguising the dropper as a Microsoft Word document, why are we usig an icon from WordPad?"
+LNK files do not include built-in icons; instead, they "borrow" icons from other files on the system.
+If we use the MS Word icon, but the victim doesn't have MS Word installed, the LNK file icon will be broken, and the deception will be incomplete.
+This problem is averted with WordPad, which has been bundled with every Windows release since Windows 95.

+Our dropper doesn't have to be perfect.
+It just has to be good enough to fool one or two people.

+To construct the LNK file, we'll once again be using PowerShell.
 In the `PoC Dropper` directory, create a script called `make_lnk.ps1`, with the following contents:

 ```sh
 # Configure the launcher.